unicode-org/icu4x/docs/tutorials/intro.md

 * Then we pass `--cldr-tag` which informs the program which CLDR version to use
 * Then we pass `--icuexport-tag` which informs the program which ICU-exported data version to use
 * Then we pass `--out` directory which is where we want the generated ICU4X data to be stored
-* Finally, we set `--all-keys` which specify that we want to export all keys available
+* Finally, we set `--all-keys --all-locales` which specify that we want to export all keys available, for locales.

 After that step, it should be possible to navigate to `~/projects/icu_tutorial/icu4x-data` and there should be a `manifest.json` file, and directories with data.